The Economist: Tone and voice

-Though it has many individual columns, by tradition and current practice the newspaper ensures a uniform voice—aided by the anonymity of writers—throughout its pages, as if most articles were written by a single author, which may be perceived to display dry, understated wit, and precise use of language.
+Although it has many individual columns, by tradition and current practice the newspaper ensures a uniform voice—aided by the anonymity of writers—throughout its pages, as if most articles were written by a single author, which may be perceived to display dry, understated wit, and precise use of language.
 The Economist's treatment of economics presumes a working familiarity with fundamental concepts of classical economics.
 For instance, it does not explain terms like invisible hand, macroeconomics, or demand curve, and may take just six or seven words to explain the theory of comparative advantage.
-Articles involving economics do not presume any formal training on the part of the reader and aim to be accessible to the educated layman.
-It usually does not translate short French (and German) quotes or phrases.
-It does describe the business or nature of even well-known entities, writing, for example, "Goldman Sachs, an investment bank".
+Articles involving economics do not presume any formal training on the part of the reader and aim to be accessible to the educated layperson.
+It usually does not translate short French and German quotes or phrases but describes the business or nature of even well-known entities, writing, for example, "Goldman Sachs, an investment bank".
 The Economist is known for its extensive use of word play, including puns, allusions, and metaphors, as well as alliteration and assonance, especially in its headlines and captions.
 This can make it difficult to understand for those who are not native English speakers.

-The Economist has traditionally and historically persisted in referring to itself as a "newspaper", rather than a "news magazine" due to its mostly cosmetic switch from broadsheet to perfect-binding format and its general focus on current affairs as opposed to specialist subjects.
-It is legally classified as a newspaper in Britain and the United States.
-Most databases and anthologies catalogue the weekly as a newspaper printed in magazine- or journal-format.
-The Economist differentiates and contrasts itself as a newspaper against their sister lifestyle magazine, 1843, which does the same in turn.
-Editor Zanny Minton Bedoes clarified the distinction in 2016: "we call it a newspaper because it was founded in 1843, 173 years ago, [when] all [perfect-bound publications] were called newspapers."
+Widely considered as a magazine, The Economist has traditionally and historically persisted in referring to itself as a "newspaper", rather than a "news magazine", despite its switch from broadsheet to perfect-binding format in 1971.
+On its website the Economist itself clarifies: "By the time the transformation from newspaper to magazine format had been completed, the habit of referring to ourselves as "this newspaper" had stuck."

-Editorial anonymity